-- 1/4 plate grains: Try to make 1/2 of your grains whole grain because they are good for your heart, and the fiber helps keep you full longer.
+- 1/4 plate grains: Try to make half of your grains whole grain because they are good for your heart, and the fiber helps keep you full longer.
 Note: Yams, potatoes, and corn should be included on this side of your plate.
 Even though they are considered vegetables, they are high in starch.

-Restaurant portions are often more than a typical serving.
+Eat smart when dining out.
+Restaurant portions are often more than a single serving.
 Asking for a to-go box for your food can help you not overeat.
 You can put half of your food in the box and put it away, finishing the smaller portion left on your plate.

+Eat smart when dining at home.
 If you are eating in, make your plate in the kitchen and don’t have serving bowls at the table with you.
 It’s tempting to eat more when food is in reach.

 Use smaller plates for your food.
 A normal portion of food looks small on a large plate, making you feel under-served.

+Do a “plate check.”
 Look at your plate and ask the following: